Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 ### tl;dr

-I have identified a way to silently install a Chrome extension avoiding the "common" TTP's attackers use today.
+I have identified a way to silently install a Chrome extension avoiding the "common" IOC's attackers use today.

 - no command line parameters
 - persistent